aspose-pdf/Aspose.PDF-Documentation/net/overview/_index.md

 Aspose.PDF for .NET present different ways to print PDF files:

-- Printing PDF in .NET Framework
+- Printing PDF using .NET Framework 4.x
-- Printing PDF to an XPS Printer (Facades)
+- Printing PDF in .NET Core / .NET
-- PDF to PostScript conversion, Checking Print Job Status
+- Printing PDF to an XPS Printer using Facades (console app)
-- Printing PDF in .NET Core
+- Printing PDF in WPF application
-- Print PDF document in WPF application
+- various additional operations, like PDF to PostScript conversion, Checking Print Job Status etc.

 Let's check the next section for more details: [Printing PDF documents](/pdf/net/printing-document/).